Merlin-chan43/Simple-CNN-model-by-cpp-OOP/README.md

 ### 1.1 Data Representation: `Tensor`

   The fundamental data structure used throughout the network is the `Tensor`.
-Represented by `Tensor.h` and `Tensor.cpp`, this custom class is designed to efficiently handle multi-dimensional numerical data.
+Represented solely by `Tensor.h`, this custom class is designed to efficiently handle multi-dimensional numerical data.
+Its implementation, including all method definitions, is entirely contained within `Tensor.h`, providing a self-contained data handling unit.
 Internally, it stores all elements in a contiguous `std::vector<float>`, optimizing memory access.
 Its primary features include:

   - **Multi-dimensional Storage:** Capable of representing scalars (0D), vectors (1D), matrices (2D), and higher-dimensional data (e.g., 3D for image feature maps [channels, height, width]).
   - **Shape Management:** A `std::vector<int>` stores the dimensions of the tensor, allowing flexible shape manipulation.
   - **Linear Indexing:** Provides methods to convert multi-dimensional coordinates (e.g., `{c, h, w}`) into a single linear index for efficient access to the underlying `std::vector<float>` data.
 This is crucial for correctly mapping conceptual multi-dimensional operations to linear memory.

 ### 1.2 Abstract Base Layer: `Layer`